johnreynolds3d/OAI-inpainting/docs/streamlined_notebook_proposal.md

 📊 Also created:
   • all_comparisons_summary.png (all strips stacked)

-💡 Perfect for visual assessment and thesis inclusion!
+💡 Perfect for visual assessment and publication!
 💡 Next step: Run Cell 7 to download all results as ZIP
 ```